 Before I begin, proper credit has to be given to the herbalist who taught me almost everything I know about herbs for smoking: Howie Brounstein, of Columbines School of Botanical Studies.
 At the very least, Mr. Brounstein gave me the confidence to try my own herbal blends to replace tobacco for my smoking friends.

-He is the absolute master of herbal smoking knowledge, and helped me many years ago, when a dear friend came to me in a panic about quitting smoking.
-He wanted to quit so badly, but found it was too overwhelming to even try to stop.
+He is the absolute master of herbal smoking knowledge, and helped me many years ago when a dear friend came to me in a panic about quitting smoking.
+He wanted to quit so badly, but found it was too overwhelming to get started.

 I was able to do some research, and come up with a blend that gave my friend something to smoke for a few days.
 I will admit, he still didn't quit cold turkey.
 He did however, skip a cigarette whenever he could by smoking an herbal one.
 It was progress.